nim-works/cps/README.md

 # custom forms of async or use an existing library implementation
 from cps/eventqueue import sleep, run, spawn, trampoline, Cont

+# this procedure is written in a simple synchronous style, but when
+# the .cps. is applied during compilation, it is rewritten to use
-# a procedure that starts off synchronous and becomes asynchronous
+# the Cont type in a series of asynchronous continuations

 proc tock(name: string; ms: int) {.cps: Cont.} =
   ## echo the `name` at `ms` millisecond intervals, ten times

   # a recent change to cps allows us to use type inference
   var count = 10

   # `for` loops are not supported yet
   while count > 0:

     dec count

     # the dispatcher supplied this primitive which receives the
     # continuation and returns control to the caller immediately
     sleep ms

     # subsequent control-flow is continues from the dispatcher
     # when it elects to resume the continuation
     echo name, " ", count